Kimserey/BlogArchive/20160712_manage_mutable_state_actors_mailboxprocessor.md

 _Althought the mailboxprocessor is a simplified version as it does not cross applications boundaries and does not survives reboot._

-This is how the overall structure of the mailbox processor look like:
+This is how the overall structure of the mailbox processor looks like:

 ```
 let actor =